Exorust/Exorust.github.io/about.md

 ### As a coder,

-On a more technical note, I currently am a senior pursuing my undergraduate in Comp Sci in Bits Hyderabad.
-I've interned at Microsoft, and if you wish to look at my CV its [here](https://exorust.github.io/resume.html).
+On a more technical note, I'm currently working at Microsoft and I've completed my undergraduate in Comp Sci at Bits Hyderabad.
+I've interned at Microsoft & Nvidia as well, and if you wish to look at my CV its [here](https://exorust.github.io/resume.html).
 People say I'm an energetic person who agressively pursues what I believe in.

 #### Tech I've been Involved with:
 - Blockchain
+- High Performance Computing
 - Machine Learning
 - Deep Learning
 - Artificial Intelligence